 We will only use your personal information for the purposes for which we collected it and reasons that are compatible with those purposes.

-We may also collect information about your and your case from other sources such as third parties who we contact in connection with your case.
-This may be for example, courts, land registry, HM Customs and Excise, other solicitors and third parties involved in your matter.
+We may also collect information about you and your case from other sources such as third parties who we contact in connection with your case.
+This may be, for example, courts, land registry, HM Customs and Excise, other solicitors, and third parties involved in your matter.
 Any additional information collected will be for the purposes stated above and will be processed within the data protection and GDPR guidelines stated in this privacy notice.

 We do not transfer your personal information outside the EEA or to an international organisation in order to process your matter.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In the event that we do share personal data with external third parties, we will only share such personal data strictly required for the specific purposes in which we are instructed and take reasonable steps to ensure that recipients shall only process the disclosed personal data in accordance with those purposes.
 They will only process your personal information on our instructions and they are subject to a duty of confidentiality.
 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of this where we are legally required to do so.